Eptagone/Vite.AspNetCore/README.md

 The Vite Manifest is a JSON file that contains the mapping between the original file names and the hashed names.
 This is useful to access the files in production environments.

-By using the Vite Manifest service, you can access the manifest in your application by injecting the `IViteManifest` interface.
+By using the Vite Manifest service, you can access the manifest in your application by injecting the `IViteManifest` service.
 See the following example.

 ```HTML
 @inject IViteManifest Manifest